vuetifyjs/vuetify/packages/docs/src/pages/en/components/icons.md

 ### Semantic Font Icons

 If your icons have semantic meaning, you need to provide a text alternative inside a (or similar) element.
-Also include appropriate CSS to visually hide the element while keeping it accessible to assisitive technologies.
+Also include appropriate CSS to visually hide the element while keeping it accessible to assistive technologies.

 ```html
 <v-icon aria-hidden="false">